FaradayRF/Faraday-Software/Tutorials/start/configuring-rf-faraday.md

  * `CALLSIGN=<Intended Callsign>`
  * `ID=<intended ID>`
- * `BOOT_RF_POWER=<Power setting 0-152 (min-max)>`
+ * `BOOT_RF_POWER=20`
- * `RF_TELEMETRY_BOOT_BIT=<Set to 1 for automatic RF telemetry transmissions ater boot-up>`
+ * `RF_TELEMETRY_BOOT_BIT=1`
- * `TELEMETRY_DEFAULT_RF_INTERVAL=<Value in seconds for RF telemetry packet transmissions>`
+ * `TELEMETRY_DEFAULT_RF_INTERVAL=10`

 We suggest a RF power setting of 20 for desktop use and higher could easily desense the radio causing packets to be missed.
 RF power of about 140 seems to be the maximum output.
-Also, please make sure the "Callsign-NodeID" combination is unique for every readio!
+Also, please make sure the "Callsign-NodeID" combination is unique for every radio!

 A Faraday radio configured for RF use might look like this:

  * `CALLSIGN=KB1LQC`
  * `ID=2`
  * `BOOT_RF_POWER=140`